Frank Spooner: Later political activities

 Right after his congressional campaign, Spooner became the Louisiana Republican National Committeeman.
 He did not seek office again though he remained active in the GOP.
 In 1979, Spooner was uncommitted between Treen and U.S. Representative Henson Moore of Baton Rouge, who then held Louisiana's 6th congressional district, as the Republican choice for governor.
 His stance brought criticism from his predecessor as national committeeman, the Treen aide John H. Cade, Jr., of Alexandria.
 In 1983, Spooner was chairman of the Platform Committee for the Louisiana State Republican Convention that nominated Treen for the re-election as Governor.
-In 1984 Spooner spearheaded an unsuccessful movement to draft Dave Treen to run against Senator Bennett Johnson for the US Senate.
+In 1984, Spooner spearheaded an unsuccessful movement to draft Dave Treen to run against Senator J. Bennett Johnston, Jr., for the US Senate.
 Spooner was also chairman of security for the 1984 Republican National Convention in Dallas.
 In 1986, Spooner devised an effective "Get Out The Vote" plan that has been used by a number of Northeast Louisiana Republicans to win elective offices.
 In 1996, Spooner was the campaign chairman of John Cooksey's successful bid to become Congressman from Louisiana's 5th Congressional District.

 Spooner found himself at odds with Treen and Cade in 1985 regarding the removal of State Party Chairman George Despot of Shreveport.
 Spooner, and then State Representative Charles D. Lancaster, Jr., of Jefferson Parish, stood with Despot, whom Spooner called "the best chairman we ever had".
 Such divisions hurt the state party in 1986, when Henson Moore opposed Democrat John Breaux in the U.S. Senate race to succeed Russell Long, who retired after thirty-eight years in office.
 Spooner later said that Moore's defeat for the Senate was his own "greatest disappointment" in politics.

 Over the years, Spooner has supported Governor Bobby Jindal, U.S. Senator David Vitter, elected as Breaux's successor in 2004, and Representative Rodney Alexander, who held the seat that Spooner contested from 2003 to 2013, by which time the district had expanded far south into Rapides and Avoyelles parishes and even into the Florida Parishes east of Baton Rouge.
 In 2004, Spooner contributed to Alexander's unsuccessful intraparty rival, former State Representative Jock Scott of Alexandria.
 In 2007, Spooner donated to the presidential campaign of former Governor Mike Huckabee of Arkansas.